 Factors that influence your total costs based on you as a driver include:

-- Age – younger drivers are a higher risk than older drivers.
+Younger drivers are at a higher risk than older drivers.
 Even elderly drivers get better deals than motorists under the age of 25.
-The reason for this is because their lack of experience behind the wheel makes them more statistically likely to get into an accident.
+Their lack of experience behind the wheel makes them more statistically likely to get into an accident.

-- Family status – married drivers sometimes get better discounts than singles.
-Furthermore, bundling onto the same auto policy with your spouse or a family policy with your adolescent children can get you discounts.
+Married drivers sometimes get better discounts than singles.
+Bundling onto the same auto policy with your spouse or a family policy with your adolescent children can get you discounts.

-- Driving record – a clean, accident- and ticket-free driving record is best for the lowest premium.
-The more tickets and/or accidents you have under your belt, especially within your most recent 3-5 years of driving history, the more expensive your coverage will be.
+A clean, accident- and ticket-free driving record are best for the lowest premium.
+The more tickets and accidents you have under your belt, especially within your most recent 3-5 years of driving history, your coverage will be expensive.

-- Vehicle age – older vehicles typically don’t have as many coverage requirements as new vehicles straight from the dealership, or leased vehicles.
-They also cost less to repair and/or replace, so you don’t need such high coverage limits or extras like Collision/Comprehensive coverage.
+They also cost less to repair and replace, so you don’t need such high coverage limits or extras like Collision/Comprehensive coverage.

-- Make/Model of your vehicle – in addition to the age and actual cash value of your vehicle, the make/model of the vehicle you are insuring is important because you could be eligible for discounts related to safety features and other such factors.
+In addition to the age and actual cash value of your vehicle, the make/model of the vehicle you’re insuring is important because you could be eligible for discounts related to safety features and other factors.

-- Mileage – the fewer miles you drive each year, the fewer opportunities you have to get into an accident.
-You can get discounts for having fewer miles under your belt, as well as for temporarily driving with a tracking device plugged into your vehicle to prove that you are usually off the roads during high-risk hours of the day.
+The fewer miles you drive each year, the fewer opportunities you have to get into an accident.
+You can get discounts for having fewer miles under your belt and temporarily driving with a tracking device plugged into your vehicle to prove that you are usually off the roads during high-risk hours of the day.

 So, How Can You Get the Best Deal?